lastunicorn/Velo-City/doc/use cases/present-vacations/present-vacations.md

 **Steps**:

-1. Retrieve, from the data storage, the team members active in the specified date interval.
+1. Retrieve, from the data storage, the team members active in the specified date.
 2. Sort them in ascending order by last employment date.
+3. Create the vacation list for each team member.

 **Errors**: